facebookarchive/Facebook-For-OpenCart/FAQ.md

     - If you are using OpenCart 3.x, check that you have disabled the theme cache.
 [Screenshot](https://drive.google.com/open?id=1bY-bworYxX36b88HDvFW0_32C3Wtq_Tm)
     - Please check if you are using the version 2.1.4 and above for the Facebook for OpenCart plugin.

-2. I am getting "There is an error with Facebook Ads Extension setup.
-Click on Facebook Ads Extension, Manage Settings, go to Advanced options and click on Delete Settings to restart the setup." error after completing the setup.
+2. I am getting "There is an error with Facebook Business Extension setup.
+Click on Facebook Business Extension, Manage Settings, go to Advanced options and click on Delete Settings to restart the setup." error after completing the setup.
 [Screenshot](https://drive.google.com/open?id=1PadMA4cE1M-l_PgmyYo3_qg2JGU8E0Iy)
     - If you have a large catalog, eg more than 5000 products, there could be memory limitations due to your webserver/database configurations.
 Please refer to the next section "Syncing of OpenCart products to Facebook catalog" for more details.
     - The problem may occur if there is some connection problem during the setup process.
-You can delete away the existing settings and re-setup fpr Facebook Ads Extension again.
+You can delete away the existing settings and re-setup fpr Facebook Business Extension again.
 [Video guide](https://drive.google.com/open?id=1PenBy_xizQGszdiS5BrmVFPypn5HKnkL)

-3. I see an error that says We're unable to proceed since the selected page has already been configured for the Facebook Ads Extension.
+3. I see an error that says We're unable to proceed since the selected page has already been configured for the Facebook Business Extension.
     - If you see this error, it means that your Page is associated with another store.
 You'll need to decide whether you want to keep the Facebook Page associated with your old OpenCart store, or associate it with a different store.
 [Screenshot](https://drive.google.com/open?id=1gntxIF0YGa5XQEk2Pe-ichA-yQ5ZMr-J)

 4. I see an error that says the access token is invalid.